-Students who have not paid their fees or made other payment arrangements (personal, financial aid, or sponsor authorizations) by the fee payment deadline may be subject to a late payment fee.
+Students who have not paid their fees or made other payment arrangements (personal deferment, financial aid, or sponsor authorizations) by the fee payment deadline will be subject to a late payment fee.
 It is your responsibility to ensure all financial aid, scholarships, student loans, or sponsor authorizations have been posted to your bursar account prior to the fee payment due date.

 When you register, the University reserves specific class spaces for you and commits resources to provide the instruction you have selected.
 On your part, you assume the responsibility for paying those course fees or for notifying the University if you decide not to attend.
 Your registration will not automatically be cancelled for nonpayment of fees.
 You must either pay your fees or notify us by the first week of classes if you do not intend to return to IUE for the semester.
 Canceling your registration by the first week of classes releases your class spaces in time to be available to other students.
 If you decide to cancel your registration during the first week of classes, log on to OneStart.
 Click on Self Serve and then click on Drop/Add Classes.

 Returned Checks/Web ACH Payment Service Charge